manoute/ffi-magicsplus/README.md

         # Ruby api
         MagPlus.set1i("foo",array)

-  - After close, all parameters are reset to their default values.
+  - After close, all parameters are reset to their default values, to avoid this behaviour, use close(false) or open(false) do ... end.

 ** Blocks can be given to open, enabling automatic close :**